Motista enables businesses to accelerate growth by activating Emotional Connection.

 During his career, Alan has consulted leading brands across a variety of industries, including Citigroup, DuPont, ExxonMobil, Frito-Lay, Novartis, PepsiCo, Scotts Miracle-Gro, Timberland and Volkswagen.
 He holds a BS in Marketing from Boston University.

-Michael Mathias is a senior executive with a broad base of general management experience in high growth companies focused on marketing, software, professional services, big data, analytics and technology.
+Michael is a senior executive with a broad base of general management experience in high growth companies focused on marketing, software, professional services, big data, analytics and technology.

 Prior to joining Motista, he served as President and Chief Strategy Officer for Target Data, a fast-growing, data-driven marketing firm, and before that, as Managing Director for FindLaw, a Thomson Reuters business, General Manager, Global Strategy Executive for Acxiom, and EVP of Agency Services at Merkle.

-He was an original member of the Merkle executive team that grew the business from less than $10 million to over $300 million.
+Michael was an original member of the Merkle executive team that grew the business from less than $10 million to over $300 million.
 He earned a bachelor's degree in English from Occidental College and an M.B.A. from the Carey Business School at John Hopkins University.

 As Managing Partner of Chicago-based Bluestein & Associates, Bram invests in early stage food, retail and B-to-B technology businesses.
 He is currently actively involved in two accelerators to develop early stage businesses for growth, and serves on the Board of Directors of several portfolio companies including Board of Wheels, Inc. He is also a Senior Advisor to McNally Capital that focuses on private equity investment opportunities.